By Mark G. Kuczewski, Ronald Polansky

 7. accountability and the legislation: Stephen Sedley

-8. Programmed or authorized to kill? the recent biology of femicide: Lorraine Radford
+8. Programmed or authorized to kill? the hot biology of femicide: Lorraine Radford

-9. Genes, accountability and the legislation: Patrick Bateson
+9. Genes, accountability and the legislations: Patrick Bateson

 Part IV.
 Stewardship of the hot mind Sciences

-10. The neurosciences: the chance that we'll imagine we have now understood all of it: Yadin Dudai
+10. The neurosciences: the risk that we are going to imagine we've understood all of it: Yadin Dudai

 11. On dissecting the genetic foundation of habit and intelligence: Angus Clarke

-12. customers and perils of stem mobile study: a short consultant to present technological know-how: Helen Pilcher
+12. customers and perils of stem phone study: a quick advisor to present technology: Helen Pilcher

-13. using human embryonic stem cells for study: a moral overview: Guido de Wert
+13. using human embryonic stem cells for study: a moral assessment: Guido de Wert

 14. The Prozac tale: John Cornwell

-15. Psychopharmacology on the interface among the marketplace and the recent biology: David Healy
+15. Psychopharmacology on the interface among the industry and the hot biology: David Healy

 16. schooling within the age of Ritalin: Paul Cooper